Guillaume Hoarau: Dalian Aerbin

 On 9 January 2013, Hoarau signed with Chinese Super League side Dalian Aerbin.
 On the same day, he was presented by the club.
 His move to China received objection by commentator Jean-Michel Larqué.

-Hoarau made his debut in the opening game of the season, coming on as a substitute in the 69th minutes for Zhou Tong, in a 1–0 loss against Shandong Luneng.
+Hoarau made his debut in the opening game of the season, coming on as a substitute in the 69th minute for Zhou Tong, in a 1–0 loss against Shandong Luneng.
 Hoarau scored his first goal three weeks later, on 30 March 2013, in a 3–3 draw against newly promoted Shanghai East Asia.
 Two weeks later, on 14 April 2013, Hoarau scored again in a 2–1 loss against reigning league champion Guangzhou Evergrande.
 Hoarau later struggled to score despite having earned himself as first team regular.
 His lack of scoring lead the club recruit Nabil Baha as their new striker, with the club considering selling Hoarau during the summer transfer window.
 Eventually, Hoarau would stay at the club for the season and would help the club finish in fifth in the league table.

 Upon the conclusion of the 2013 season, Chinese media Sina Sports reported that Hoarau was among several foreign players to leave Dalian Aerbin.
 Four days later, the club confirmed the departure of Hoarau, who would return to France.